flojon/KoalaContentBundle/README.md

 Download from [https://github.com/downloads/jejacks0n/mercury/mercury-v0.8.0.zip](https://github.com/downloads/jejacks0n/mercury/mercury-v0.8.0.zip) and extract to `web/mercury`.

 Next step is to setup the routing needed for the bundle to work.
-Add this to your `app/routing.yml`
+Add this to your `app/config/routing.yml`

     koala_content:
         resource: @KoalaContentBundle/Resources/config/routing.yml
         prefix: /

+_Note: By default Symfony has a _welcome route in `app/config/routing_dev.yml` which you need to remove if you want to use the root._

 If you rather want to content pages under a separate section you can change the prefix to something like `/cms`

-The last step is to update the database schema and load some default content using the setup command:
+The last step is to update the database schema and load some default content.
+Make sure you have setup your database config in `app/config/parameters.yml` before running the setup command:

     php app/console koala_content:setup